foryoulll/practice/README_profile.md

 const app = express();
 const pool = new Pool({
-  user: "postgres",
+  user: "your_user",
   host: "localhost",
-  database: "postgres",
+  database: "your_database",
-  password: "postgres",
+  password: "your_password",
   port: 5432,
 });